MarkPflug/MarkPflug.github.io/JsonResource.md

   </ItemDefinitionGroup>
   ```

-This says, add this Generator metadata to all items in the JsonResource item group, such that any time a .resj file is saved run the code generator.
-I thought this would just work as it was the same pattern I'd seen in this other project, sadly it didn't
+This says, add this Generator metadata to all items in the JsonResource item group, such that any time a .resj file is saved run the `GenerateJsonResourceCode` target.
+I thought this would just work, as it was the same pattern I'd seen in this other project.
+Sadly, it did not

 ## The Hack

 What project is complete without a hacky workaround?
-Dismayed that the `Generator` metadata didn't work like I expected, I poked and prodded to see if I could figure out how to trigger it.
-I discovered that if I applied the metadata to the `Compile` item group, that any time I modified a .cs file (which are included in the Compile group), it would regenerate the code.
+Dismayed that the `Generator` metadata didn't work like I expected, I experimented to see if I could figure out how to trigger it.
+I discovered that if I applied the metadata to the `Compile` item group, that any time I modified a .cs file (which are included in the Compile group), it would regenerate the code and I would see my generated code in Intellisense.
 It still wouldn't regenerate when I modified a .resj file though.
-So, what if I include all the .resj files in the `Compile` group.
-Voila, this worked.
-However, I don't want to actually compile the .resj files, since they aren't C# code, they clearly can't be compiled.
-I just need them to bein this item group to trigger the code generator in VS.
+The hack that I discovered is to include all the .resj files in the `Compile` group as well.
+Clearly we don't want to actually compile the .resj files, since they aren't C# code, they can't be compiled.
+But, they need to be in the Compile group in order for our target to be invoked by Visual Studio.

-The hack is to include them in the `Compile` item group, then after we generate the code remove them from `Compile` before we actually invoke the C# compile task.
-Our complete props and targets files end up looking like this:
+So, we'll add our `JsonResource` items to the `Compile` group, then remove them from the `Compile` group after we've generated our source code, but before the compiler actually runs.

+With that, our complete .props and .targets files look like the following:

 ### JsonResourceGenerator.props
 ``` xml